Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

 \subsection{Experimental Settings}

-Our experimental evaluation is designed to evaluate the techniques under \emph{clean} and \emph{realistic} data settings during the training phase.
-We train a model on each release and test the trained model on the next release (future release) simulating a typical release-based vulnerability prediction evaluation scenario \cite{Jimenez+2019}.
+Our experimental evaluation is designed to evaluate techniques under \cleanset and \realset.
+We train a model on each release and test the trained model on the following release, (\ie next release) simulating a typical release-based vulnerability prediction evaluation scenario~\cite{Jimenez+2019}.

-\textit{Clean Data Training - Used in RQs 1, 2 \& 3: } In these settings, a prediction model is trained using all the vulnerabilities (before-fix sequences transformation to after-fix sequences) of a release of a system (Linux Kernel / OpenSSL / Wireshark).
-The trained models are evaluated based on their predictions in the following release of the same system (e.g., trained on Linux Kernel release v4.0 and evaluated against v4.1).
+\textit{\cleanset - Used in RQs 1, 2 \& 3: } In these settings, a prediction model is trained using all the vulnerabilities (vulnerable, \ie before-fix sequences transformation to non-vulnerable, \ie after-fix sequences) of a release of a system (Linux Kernel / OpenSSL / Wireshark).
+The trained models are evaluated based on their predictions in the following release of the same system (e.g., trained on vulnerable components in Linux Kernel release v4.0 and evaluated on all components of v4.1).
 The components of the following release are converted into sequences that are input to the trained model to get the output sequences.
-Then, our approach compares the output sequences generated by the trained model with the input sequences.
+Then, \our compares the output sequences generated by the trained model with the input sequences.
 A component is considered vulnerable if any of the output sequences differ from the input sequences, otherwise considered as non-vulnerable.
 This training-testing process is repeated for all available releases.

-Since a model trained on the last release of a project does not have a future release to be evaluated against, for \textit{n} releases of a project, \textit{(n--1)} experiments are performed, e.g., we performed 35 experiments (35 models trained and evaluated) for the 36 releases of Linux Kernel.
+For our release-based experiments where we train the models of different approaches on one release and test the trained models on the next release, in total we have 36 releases of Linux Kernel, 10 releases of Wireshark, and 10 releases of OpenSSL, as mentioned in Table~\ref{tab:datasetstatistics}.
+In case of \textit{(n)} releases available to us for a system, we can only perform \textit{(n--1)} experiments because in chronological order, the last experiment would be to train a model on \textit{(n--1)$^{th}$} release and test the trained model on \textit{(n)$^{th}$} release.
+The reason for such is that we do not have a release to test a model trained on the \textit{nth} release.
+Hence, for 1 approach, we performed 35 experiments for Linux Kernel, 9 experiments for Wireshark, and 9 experiments for Wireshark.
+That results to 53 experiments in total (35 + 9 + 9 = 53), for 1 approach.